AlexGCbn/CI_PP3_TRXTREME/README.md

 ### As a first time user, I want to:
 1. Be able to sign up.
-2. Be able to see my data after signing up.
-3. Have the option to sign up for the appropriate martial arts level.
+2. Have the option to sign up for the appropriate martial arts level.
-4. Find the menu options easily.
+3. Find the menu options easily.

 ### As a recurring martial arts user, I want to:
-5. Have easy sign in option.
+4. Have easy sign in option.
-6. See my next martial arts class.
+5. See my next martial arts class.

 ### As a recurring workouts user, I want to:
-7. Have easy sign in option.
+6. Have easy sign in option.
-8. Be able to sign in for the workout I want.
+7. Be able to sign in for the workout I want.
-9. See how many workouts I have left.
+8. See how many workouts I have left.
-10. Not be able to register for the same workout twice.
+9. Not be able to register for the same workout twice.

 ### As the administrator, I want to:
-11. Be able to see registered users for specific classes.
+10. Be able to see registered users for specific classes.
-12. Have the option to view user data.
+11. Have the option to view user data.
-13. Have the option to edit user data.
+12. Have the option to edit user data.

 ## Goals: